LivingWorld: Interactive 4D World Generation with Environmental Dynamics

-{ $^{1}$Pusan National University\ We formulate the alignment as estimating the optimal rotation $\mathbf{R} \in SO(3)$ and uniform scale $s$ that minimize the discrepancy between corresponding motion vectors:
+{ Department of Electrical and Electronic Engineering, Pusan National University\ We formulate the alignment as estimating the optimal rotation $\mathbf{R} \in SO(3)$ and uniform scale $s$ that minimize the discrepancy between corresponding flow vectors:

 where $\mathcal{M}$ denotes the set of spatial correspondences between the current and previously generated scenes.
 We solve this problem using the \textit{Kabsch algorithm}~\cite{kabsch1976solution}, which provides a closed-form solution for the optimal rotation via singular value decomposition (SVD).
 The scale parameter $s$ is estimated through a one-dimensional least-squares solution.
 Since the Kabsch algorithm has linear complexity with respect to the number of points, this yields a fast and stable alignment procedure.
 To further reduce residual discrepancies, we perform a lightweight gradient-based refinement step.
-This alignment module consolidates independently estimated motion cues into a globally consistent 3D motion representation, providing stable supervision for learning the continuous motion field described in the next section.
+This alignment module consolidates independently estimated scene-flow samples into a globally consistent representation, providing stable supervision for the subsequent motion field learning stage.